SutraMind/RiskAssessment/Readme.md

 This repository contains research on an AI-driven risk assessment framework that identifies security vulnerabilities directly from specification documents.
 By leveraging retrieval-augmented generation (RAG), large language models (LLMs), and human-in-the-loop feedback, the framework enables proactive risk detection and mitigation throughout the software development lifecycle.
 ## 🚀 Attention! 🚀

-The **full code** for the AI-Driven Risk Assessment Framework is coming **within 3 days (March 19th, 2025)!**
+The workable product has been deployed in free web server.
+Please wait for the response for the first time because the free server takes time for the first time.
+Be patient.

-Stay tuned for the release and be ready to explore an advanced system for security vulnerability detection using **RAG, LLMs, and human-in-the-loop feedback!**
+Stay tuned for other interesting updates.

 🔔 **Star this repository** to get notified when the code drops! 🚀